johnmccrae/PSNow/readme.md

     Import-Module PSNow
 ```

-### You will need to create the following environmental variables before you start:
+### You will need to create the following environmental variables:

 This tool makes extensive use of PSake for build automation.
 That module sets a number of environment variables.
 We are adding more here to make your workflow smoother.
 Please set these into your PowerShell Profile.
 Of course you should change these to match your build and deployment environment.